dfaltay/chess/README.md

 # Chess

-This repository is created for CIS 667 - Intro to Artificial Intelligence class
+This repository is created for CIS 667 - Intro to Artificial Intelligence class.

 ## Prerequisites
 * python 3.6 or later